Southern United States: European colonization

 In the British colonies, immigration began in 1607 and continued until the outbreak of the Revolution in 1775.
 Settlers cleared land, built houses and outbuildings, and on their own farms.
 The Southern rich owned large plantations that dominated export agriculture and used slaves.
 Many were involved in the labor-intensive cultivation of tobacco, the first cash crop of Virginia.
 Tobacco exhausted the soil quickly, requiring that farmers regularly clear new fields.
 They used old fields as pasture, and for crops such as corn wheat, or allowed them to grow into woodlots.

 In the mid-to-late-18th century, large groups of Ulster Scots (later called the Scotch-Irish) and people from the Anglo-Scottish border region immigrated and settled in the back country of Appalachia and the Piedmont.
 They were the largest group of non-English immigrants from the British Isles before the American Revolution.
 In the 1980 census, 34% of Southerners reported that they were of English ancestry.
-Except in Louisiana, where French is predominant, English was the largest reported European ancestry in every Southern state by a large margin.
+English was the largest reported European ancestry in every Southern state by a large margin.

 The early colonists engaged in warfare, trade, and cultural exchanges.
 Those living in the backcountry were more likely to encounter Creek Indians, Cherokee, and Choctaws and other regional native groups.

 The oldest university in the South, the College of William & Mary, was founded in 1693 in Virginia; it pioneered in the teaching of political economy and educated future U.S. Presidents Jefferson, Monroe and Tyler, all from Virginia.
 Indeed, the entire region dominated politics in the First Party System era: for example, four of the first five presidents – Washington, Jefferson, Madison and Monroe – were from Virginia.
 The two oldest public universities are also in the South: the University of North Carolina (1789) and the University of Georgia (1785).